Key Takeaways

 If you think that you or someone you care about has RSD, you may consider seeking support from a mental health professional.
 Rejection is a normal part of life, but extreme sensitivity and over-the-top reactions may indicate an underlying concern.

 Rula makes it easier for people to access mental health support from the comfort of their homes.
 In just a few minutes, you can use our therapist-matching program to find the right therapist for your mental health needs, who also accepts your insurance.
-From there, our teletherapy platform makes it easy to schedule your first appointment and begin receiving care as early as this week.
+From there, our teletherapy platform makes it easy to schedule your first appointment and begin receiving care as soon as tomorrow.